Rational homotopy type and computability: Introduction

 \subsection{Structure of the paper}

 I have tried to make this paper readable to any topologist as well as anyone who is familiar with the work of \v Cadek et al. Thus \S\ref{S:RHT} and \ref{S:H} attempt to introduce all the necessary algebraic topology background which is not used in \v Cadek et al.'s papers: a bit of rational homotopy theory and some results about H-spaces.
 For the benefit of topologists, I have tried to separate the ideas that go into constructing a structure on mapping class sets from those required to compute this structure.
 The construction of the group and action in Theorem \ref{main} is discussed in \S\ref{S:XYA}.
 In \S\ref{S:comp}, we introduce previous results in computational homotopy theory from \cite{CKMVW2,CKV,FiVo}, and in \S\ref{S:XYAcomp} we use them to compute the structure we built earlier.
-Finally, in \S\ref{S:H10} and \ref{S:undec}, we prove the negative direction of Theorem \ref{main}.
+Finally, in \S\ref{S:H10} and \ref{S:undec}, we discuss Hilbert's tenth problem and its relation to undecidability of the extension problem.